Course Outline

 4

-All - Assessment Task 2:Essay
+All - Assessment Task 2:Written Piece

 Goal:

-The goal of this task is to research, summarise and critique a topical issue that considers current and future directions within Criminology and Justice practice
+The goal of this task is to research, summarise and critique a topical issue that considers current and future directions within criminology and justice practice.

 Format:

-A 2500-word individual written essay, excluding references.
+A 2500-word individual written task, excluding references.
 The specific topic will be covered in class during Week 1.
 You will have the opportunity to gain formative feedback to prepare for this task by participating in class discussion and other class activities.

 Criteria: